bupthpc/Vitis-Tutorials/Vitis_Platform_Creation/Design_Tutorials/01-Edge-KV260/README.md

 The platform you create should be able to run these applications:

 - Vitis acceleration examples like Vector Addition.
-- Vitis-AI applications will be available in the future.

 The hardware design of the platform would provide basic support for Vitis acceleration.
 It is similar to the ZCU104 example.